Teaching

 Co-taught with Professor Jessica Brantley

 The course approached the book as a reading technology that shapes literary study by focusing on issues raised at the intersection of medieval manuscript culture and contemporary digital culture.
 In particular, what do we mean when we speak of “an author,” “reading,” and “the book”?
 This course was a collaboration between English faculty, Yale’s ITG (Instruction Technology Group) and the Yale Libraries.
 It met in the Beinecke Rare Book and Manuscript Library, and students were given more recent reading machines, Amazon Kindles, for the term.
 Midterm and final projects were web-based and were displayed in Sterling Memorial Library.
-Selected student projects are available here.
 The class made the frontpage of Yale College website on January 25, 2010 and received coverage in the Yale Daily News on February 2, 2010

 Writing Seminar, Topic “New Media”